luborliu/TraClusAlgorithm/README.md

-# TraClusAlgorithm
+# TraClus Algorithm

-This is an implementation of TraClus [1] algorithm in Java.
+This is an implementation of TraClus (TRAjectory CLUStering) [1] algorithm in Java.
 A GUI was added for the convenience.

 The original paper of this algorithm can be found at http://hanj.cs.illinois.edu/pdf/sigmod07_jglee.pdf The authors of the paper implemented the algorithm in C++, so it could be helpful to develop one in Java for